Nostrana (restaurant): Reception

 In her Insiders' Guide to Portland, Oregon books, Rachel Dresbeck called the Neapolitan pizzas and desserts "outstanding", and wrote, "The grilled and rotisserie meats are perfectly done, sharing touches of Tuscany while being, at the same time, all Oregon."
 Julian Smith of Frommer's gave Nostrana two out of three stars, and said the restaurant hosts "one of the east-side's best happy hours".
 Sunset also recommended visiting for evening happy hour, available daily.
 Layla Schlack of Wine Enthusiast Magazine called Nostrana a "Portland institution" with a predominantly Old World wine list.

 Erin DeJesus included Nostrana in Eater Portlands 2013 list of the twelve "best restaurants for dining solo" in the city, and its 2014 list of 38 "essential" Portland eateries.
 The website's Alex Frane included Nostrana in his 2018 list of Portland's "primo" Italian restaurants, in which he describes Nostrana as "lauded" and "legendary".
 Brooke Jackson-Glidden included the Insalata Nostrana in Eater Portlands 2024 overview of "iconic" Portland dishes.
 Nostrana was also included in the website's 2025 list of Portland's best Italian restaurants.
 Rebecca Roland included the butterscotch budino in Eater Portlands 2025 overview of the city's eleven best restaurants for desserts.

 The restaurant was included in OpenTable's list of the 100 best restaurants "for wine lovers", according to data provided by more than twelve million verified reviews for more than 28,000 businesses in the U.S., collected between August 2017 and July 2018.
 Nostrana ranked fifteenth on The Daily Meal's 2019 list of the 75 most romantic restaurants in the United States.
 Zagat gives the restaurant ratings of 4.5 for food, 4.3 for decor, and 4.4 for service, each on a scale of 5.
-Hannah Wallace included the business in Condé Nast Traveler's 2025 list of Portland's 23 best restaurants.
+Hannah Wallace included the business in Condé Nast Travelers 2025 list of Portland's 23 best restaurants.
 The business was included in Portland Monthly's 2025 list of 25 restaurants "that made Portland".